 ABC didn't just reboot American Idol's judging panel — the revival also boasts a new mentor.
 But who is Bobby Bones, anyway?
 For starters, he's the host of iHeartRadio's The Bobby Bones Show and The Country Top 30 Weekend Countdown, but he might also be the reality competition's saving grace.
 Here's what you gotta know about this 38-year-old…

-He could bring big ratings to Idol
+He brought big ratings to Idol.

 In a recent Forbes article, one commentator predicted Bobby Bones — born Bobby Estell — would give American Idol a much-needed ratings boost: "Interscope honcho Jimmy Iovine and Big Machines Records boss Scott Borchetta held the mentor roles in previous seasons of the show, but Bones brings a different level of notoriety to the role.
 While Iovine and Borchetta's roles were rooted in a business gain (their labels would go on to distribute their respective seasons' winners), Bones is an impartial third party."

 The writer continued: "He's also more well-known to non-industry viewers than Iovine and Borchetta when they assumed the role.
 And, although Idol's judging panel packs a superstar punch, Bones is arguably a bigger draw … Bones draws millions of listeners — tens of thousands per market — every weekday morning."